React-Automation-Studio/React-Automation-Studio/README.md

 **Note**: Unless HTTPS is enabled then when viewing the PWA, a banner at the top stating that the webapp is unsecure will appear,

 # 6 Theme and color scheme
-The theme and color scheme is currently hard coded but can be edited in `ReactApp/src/App.js` on line 66.
+Refer to theme section in the style guide.

 # 7 Contributing